 PoC (Proof of Concept)

-- Prepared only on real data provided by the client.
+this phase on data provided by the client.